Wisconsin State Patrol: The State Patrol today

 The central office is located within the Hill Farms State Office Building in Madison.

 The Bureau of Field Operations (BFO) provides traffic law enforcement services and promotes highway safety in Wisconsin.
 This is primarily accomplished by troopers, inspectors, and law enforcement dispatchers located in Wisconsin State Patrol Posts and Safety and Weight Enforcement Facilities statewide.
 The Motor Carrier Enforcement section oversees motor carrier safety and weight facilities (SWEFs), and inspects and regulates motor carriers, school buses and ambulances.
 The bureau also enforces criminal and traffic laws, conducts criminal highway interdiction programs, and helps local law enforcement agencies with traffic safety, civil disturbances and disasters (natural and man-made).

 Specialized Services within the Wisconsin State Patrol Bureau of Field Operations include: a K9 unit, with K9s certified in narcotics detection and explosive substance detection; an Honor Guard unit; an Air Support Unit with pilots and aircraft (including unmanned drones) strategically spread throughout the state; a Mobile Field Force unit; a motorcycle unit; a SWAT team that is able to rapidly deploy when needed; and a Technical Reconstruction Unit for investigation of particularly serious crashes.

-The State Patrol uses marked and unmarked vehicles, as well as motorcycles, to perform its mission.
+The State Patrol uses marked and unmarked vehicles, as well as motorcycles and airplanes, to perform its mission.